Skip to Main Content

 Race, Slavery, and Popular Culture (18th Century--Present)

-Guide originally prepared to support Dr. Gibb's Spring 2022 Senior Seminar 4935 History class on the ways in which race and slavery have been represented in popular and performative culture.
+Research guide originally prepared for Dr. Gibb's Spring 2022 Senior Seminar History class.
+This guide delves into the representation of race and slavery in popular and performative culture from 1700 CE to the present.

 Race, Slavery, and Popular Culture Header Image